The Green Deal Swansea

 The beads have been thoroughly tested and will not deteriorate over time.
 They are fully fire resistant and have full BBA (the British Board of Agrément) approval for use in even the most extreme of conditions.

 As a part of the initial survey we also carry out a CASS (Cavity Assessment Surveillance Scheme) survey, to assess the suitability of your walls to be insulated.
-This is a part of the improved quality control measures that have been put in place under this new Government Grant scheme.
+This is a part of the improved quality control measures that have been put in place under this new grant scheme.

 How is Cavity Wall Insulation Funded?